JStalnac/SharpSpades/README.md

 ## Contributing
 Feel free to send us a PR or create an issue if you find any problems!

-### TODO
- - Map to vxl converter
- - Creating a Client class for managing player connections

 ### Project structure
 `SharpSpades` - The heart of the server, contains all the server code